-6. Extensions and other Development Affecting Dwellings.
-If as a result of the investigations required by this condition landfill gas protection measures are required to be installed in any of the dwelling(s) hereby approved, notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any order revoking or re-enacting that Order with or without modification), the dwelling(s) hereby approved shall not be extended in any way, and no garage(s) shed(s),greenhouse(s) or other garden building(s) shall be erected within the garden area of any of the dwelling(s) without the prior written consent of the Local Planning Authority.
+3. Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any order revoking or re-enacting that Order with or without modification), no fences, gates, walls or other means of enclosure, shall be erected along the boundaries of the site edged in red on approved plan E/G/825a (date received on the 3rd January 2019), without the prior written consent of the Local Planning Authority.